LaylaD4/LaylahDePaull_T3A2-A/README.md

 2. Viewing Pages:
   - As a customer, I want to view an "About" page with photos, videos, and details about the business owner, so I can learn more about the person behind the brand, their new product lines, events, and touring information.
   - As a customer, I want to view a contact page with the business owner’s details, so I can reach out with questions regarding my orders, face painting tips and guidance, or face painting service booking requests and masterclasses.
-  - As a customer, I want to view the tutorials page with a variety of videos, so I can learn how to use the kits on offer, pick up any face painting tips.
+  - As a customer, I want to view the tutorials page with a variety of videos, so I can learn how to use the kits on offer, and pick up any face painting tips.
   - As a customer, I want to see detailed descriptions of what each face paint kit is used for, so I can make a more informed decision about choosing which kit is right for me.
   - As a customer, I want to easily access links to the business owner’s social media pages, such as YouTube, TikTok, Facebook, and Instagram, so I can see more seller content and tutorials about the paints on offer and how to use them.